aroberge/friendly/docs/source/tracebacks_en.rst

     a tuple, or a similar object (sequence), by using an index which does not exists; typically, this is because the index you give is greater than the length of the sequence.
+    Reminder: the first item of a sequence is at index 0.

     Likely cause:
         In this case, the sequence is a tuple.